 Our Student Money Team are here to help and advise you on all financial matters including the Learner Support Fund and Vulnerable Bursary.
-We may also be able to help you with travel expenses, course costs, childcare fees or even free lunches.
+We may also be able to help you with travel expenses, course expenses such as uniform and equipment, childcare fees, or lunches.

 Exam Access Arrangements (EAA) often include a reader, scribe, word processor, rest breaks, extra time, large print or a quiet room.

 If you had EAA at school, it is very likely that you’ll get the same EAA at college.
 If you’re returning to education after a break, we would arrange for you to have an EAA assessment with one of our friendly assessors.